YutaOkafuji/freemarket_sample46aw/README.md

 |sales_proceed|integer|null: false|
 |point|integer|null: false|
 ## Association
+- has_many :items
-- has_many :items, through: :comments
+- has_many :comments
 - has_many :deals, through: :deal_has_users
 - has_many :delivery_addresses
 - has_one :profile